 The attention to detail in the vineyards and winery is nothing short of remarkable.
 Jim Barbour and his highly skilled vineyard crew oversee the management of the vines.
 When Martha is ready to harvest – she marks off specific blocks within the vineyards even down to specific vines.
 During a typical harvest often over 100 picks are executed – each one organized into specific lots within the winery and fermented and aged separate from any of the others.
 Small wooden tanks manufactured by Taransaud are used and fermentation is also conducted in barrel.

 The cave is surprisingly large for such a small production – it is 20,000 square feet.
-However, based on their usage this begins to make sense; it also serves as storage – unlike many wineries, all their wines are stored on site including multiple vintages and case good Parts of the cave can be sectioned off for temperature control such as for malolactic fermentation.
+However, based on their usage this begins to make sense; it also serves as storage – unlike many wineries, all their wines are stored on site including multiple vintages and case goods.
+Parts of the cave can be sectioned off for temperature control such as for malolactic fermentation.
 They also maintain their own lab on site – a luxury that affords the wine making team the ability to test in the moment and test more extensively, rather then sending specific samples out to a lab and then waiting for the results.

 And all of their wines are bottled by hand on site.